 Ecolabels have also grown in recent years to help consumers determine the ‘ethical sourcing’ of a product.
 However, with over 400 different sustainability certifications and ecolabels around the world, it can be confusing to know which labels are reliable.
 Here is a list of some of the most well-known and trustworthy ecolabels.
-All of us committed to healing the Earth must help producers and consumers understand the intrinsic value of biodiversity and the impact our choices have on this essential element of the natural world.
+All of us committed to healing the Earth must help producers and consumers understand the intrinsic value of biodiversity and the impact their choices have on this essential element of the natural world.

-In Catholic social teaching, the common good is defined as “the sum total of those conditions of social life which allow social groups and their individual members relatively thorough and ready access to their own fulfillment.”2 Take a look at this excellent summary of the moral principle of the common good.
+In Catholic social teaching, the common good is defined as “the sum total of those conditions of social life which allow social groups and their individual members relatively thorough and ready access to their own fulfillment.”3 Take a look at this excellent summary of the moral principle of the common good.

-The problem of biopiracy highlights the important link between biodiversity and human cultural diversity.
 Human communities around the world differ in their agricultural practices, food habits, knowledge of local plants and seeds, and uses of natural resources for medicinal purposes.
 History has taught us that such knowledge has not only been a local good, but also a common good for the whole of humanity.